jessehansen/magicbus/README.md

 }
 ```

 The ack behavior of a receiver handler is the same as for a subscriber handler.
+Like subscriber handlers,
+asynchronous handlers should return promises.

 # Extension Points